 14 Things Polite People Always Say

-A few simple phrases will help you turn on the charm, navigate awkward moments, and defuse tension.
+Using polite words and phrases will help you turn on the charm, navigate awkward moments and defuse tension

-“Take the time to say ‘hello,’ especially if you’re in an environment where you regularly see the same people,” says Jacqueline Whitmore, etiquette expert and founder of The Protocol School of Palm Beach.
+“Take the time to say hello, especially if you’re in an environment where you regularly see the same people,” says Jacqueline Whitmore, etiquette expert and founder of The Protocol School of Palm Beach.
 She explains that greeting a person makes you stand out and make a positive, lasting impact.
-“And even if you’re seeing an unfamiliar face, that person could be a member of the board of directors, a major donor, or someone who’s important to someone in your family, and you’ve made a good impression that will stay with them.”
+“And even if you’re seeing an unfamiliar face, that person could be a member of the board of directors, a major donor or someone who’s important to someone in your family, and you’ve made a good impression that will stay with them,” she says.

-According to The Emily Post Institute, “please” is one of the magic words that should be used on a daily basis.
+According to the Emily Post Institute, “please” is one of the polite words that should be used on a daily basis.
 Simply saying “please” changes a command into a request and therefore shows respect and regard for the person you’re speaking to.
 Adding one simple word can change the entire tone of the conversation.
-Also find out the conversation starters that make you instantly interesting.

-“Whether someone is going out of their way to do something they didn’t have to, like hold a door for you, or…performing a routine, expected task like making your coffee, saying ‘thank you‘ is a small gesture that makes a person feel appreciated,” Whitmore says.
+“Whether someone is going out of their way to do something they didn’t have to, like holding a door for you or performing a routine, like making your coffee, saying ‘thank you‘ is a small gesture that makes a person feel appreciated,” Whitmore says.
 Stopping for a moment to acknowledge another person and give them your attention is an act of kindness that speaks volumes about you.

 After being thanked, the polite response is “you’re welcome” or possibly “my pleasure”—but saying “no problem” sends the wrong message.
 The reason?
-Replying to an expression of gratitude with “no problem” is dismissive—you’re simply saying that the gesture was easy for you, explains Candace Smith, etiquette expert.
+Smith explained that replying to an expression of gratitude with “no problem” is dismissive—you’re simply saying that the gesture was easy for you.
 A slight shift in your response sends a much more positive message.
-Following these subtle etiquette rules also makes a big impact.

 The other person’s name

 Whether you’re addressing a customer service representative or a CEO, using a person’s name shows courtesy and respect.
-According to The Washington Post, when someone remembers our name we feel appreciated, important, and positive about our interaction.
+According to The Social Skills Center, when someone remembers our name we feel appreciated, important and positive about our interaction.
 The key is to stick to the name a person uses when they introduce themselves.
 Don’t automatically shorten Michael to Mike, for example, unless you’re asked to do so.

 “I’m happy to see you”